sbalian/quantum-random/README.md

 ```

 NumPy is supported using [RandomGen][randomgen].
 Note that there are currently
-no RandomGen wheels available for Python 3.11, and RandomGen fails to compile
+no RandomGen wheels available for Python 3.11.
-for Python 3.11 on the latest macOS image in the CI.

 ## Installation